 Kodak 43CAPRO5022 Performance

-Kodak CA PRO 43 smart tv paired with 2GB RAM, 8 GB of Storage (4.4 GB is available to use) Amlogic Quad-Core processor, and Mali quad-core GPU tuned to run at 1.GHz.
+Kodak CA PRO 43 smart TV paired with 2GB RAM, 8 GB of Storage (4.4 GB is available to use) Amlogic Quad-Core processor, and Mali quad-core GPU tuned to run at 1.GHz.
 This pairing of hardware components is enough to deliver smooth performance even while switching between multiple apps.
 Also, as compared to the previous generation of Kodak, this one doesn’t take a long startup time or delay in the opening of apps or while navigating through its interface.
 However, as you start stuffing the TV with multiple apps then some sluggish would be there.
-Furthermore, no issues with voice recognition it worked well even the Google Assistant, just like your smartphone.
+Furthermore, no issues with voice recognition it works well even the Google Assistant, just like your smartphone.

-Quite impress with Chrome-Cast:
+Quite impressed with Chrome-Cast:

 Bass rich sound: